oracle/oracle-database-operator/docs/adb/README.md

 ## Provision an Autonomous Database

-Follow the steps to provision an Autonomous Database that will bind objects in your cluster.
+Follow the steps to provision an Autonomous Database that will map objects in your cluster.

 1. Get the `Compartment OCID`.